WordPress/wporg-mu-plugins/mu-plugins/blocks/google-map/README.md

 # Google Map

 Displays a Google Map with markers for each event.
 Markers will be clustered for performance and UX.
+Optionally, show a list of the same events, and a search feature.

 Currently only supports programmatic usage in block theme templates etc. There's no UI available for adding markers.